fajim1/Mental-Health-In-Tech-Workspace/README.md

 Analyzed and visualized attitudes towards mental health in tech firms by preprocessing and extracting a OSMI 2016 survey; visualized results to increase awareness of current statistics

 # Motivation
-This project was performed as part of a group for my Artificial Intelligence course during my undergrad.
-The requirement for this project was to find a sizeable dataset and perform Pre-processing, EDA and predictive modeling.
+This project was performed as part of my introduction to data mining course.
+The requirement for this project was to find a sizeable dataset and perform Pre-processing and EDA.

-Patients with Liver disease have been continuously increasing because of excessive consumption of alcohol, inhale of harmful gases, intake of contaminated food, pickles and drugs.
-This dataset was used to evaluate prediction algorithms in an effort to reduce burden on doctors

 # Data Source